brandon-zimmerman/path-planning/README.md

 #### Trajectory Planner

-The trajectory generator function `generate_next_trajectory`  ([trajectory_generator.cpp](src/trajectory_generator.cpp) line 8) generates a smooth transition trajectory which does not cause the vehicle to exceed the acceleration, jerk, and velocity limits.
+The trajectory generator function `generate_next_trajectory`  ([trajectory_generator.cpp](src/trajectory_generator.cpp) line 8) generates a smooth transition trajectory which does not exceed the vehicle's acceleration, jerk, and velocity limits.
 It does this by first calculating a few points where we want the car to move based on the lane and velocity returned by the behavior planner and then uses the spline library ([spline.h](src/spline.h)) to calculate a smooth set of waypoints.

 ## Dependencies